schackartk/t-junction_model_replication/src/utils/README.md

 Module that contains functions that model the filling phase of droplet/bubble formation.

+When using the functions in this module, use consistent units to ensure consistent and accurate outputs.
+We recommend using only SI units (*e.g.* m, L; not µm, mL, *etc.*) to avoid inconsistencies.

 ## `formatter_class.py`

 Custom Python argparse help formatter class.